-Hawaiian Mission Academy Ka Lama Iki traces its roots to 1885.
-The immediate presence of Adventists in elementary schools appeared in 1885 when the Seventh-day Adventist General Conference sent H. H. Brand to establish classes for Chinese boys in accordance with Honolulu's Chinese merchants.
+Ka Lama Iki traces its roots to 1885.
+The immediate presence of Adventists in elementary schools appeared in 1885 when the Seventh-day Adventist General Conference sent H. H. Brand to create classes for Chinese boys in accordance with Honolulu's Chinese merchants.
 The school was housed in buildings supplied by the Hawaiian chief, Nawahi, in what is now downtown Honolulu.

 Today, you'll find Adventist schools in nearly 150 countries.
 85,000 teachers, 1.5 million students, 7,500 schools—the Adventist school system is one of the largest Christian educational systems in the world.

-We at Ka Lama Iki Campus are apart of Hawaiian Mission Academy, which includes three elementary schools, one high school, and one preschool in Oahu.
+We at Ka Lama Iki are a part of Hawaiian Mission Academy, which includes three elementary schools, one high school, and one preschool on Oahu.
 There are Adventist preschools and elementary-intermediate schools on all Hawaiian Islands as well.

 We'd love to meet you and show you our campus.